 By Mark Schocke

-• Mark Schocke is an attorney in the Merrillville office of Kightlinger & Gray LLP.
-He specializes in complex litigation including professional negligence and product liability law.
+• Mark Schocke, an attorney with Kightlinger & Gray LLP, focuses his practice on the defense of complex litigation.
 The opinions expressed are those of the author.